 In summary, there are five types of offenses under the code:

-- Any action which transfers merchandise from the merchant to another without paying its full retail value.
+- Any action which transfers merchandise from the merchant without paying its full retail value.

 - Altering the price marking of merchandise with the intent to purchase it for less than its full retail value.

 - Switching containers of merchandise with the intent to deprive the merchant of full retail value.